Home > PC Assembly

 Full Steps: How to Connect Front Panel to a Motherboard

 Physically fitting the PSU into your computer case is another quick and easy part of learning how to build a PC, but as with most PC assembly steps there's always a few little things to know and potential questions you might have as a first-timer.
-Most crucially, you might wonder how to position the power supply; a great question.
+For example, you might wonder which way the power supply fan should face; a great question.
 We break it all down in the guide.

 After you've physically mounted the PSU, all that's left is connecting the cables to various parts of your system and doing a little basic management of your cables to keep things nice and neat: